Admissions

 • Day three – when the child has demonstrated that they are comfortable with this, consideration can be given to making the periods longer and to the parent/carer leaving the premises following the same pattern described in day two.

 • Child’s first full day – parents/carers separate from their child as planned.
-It is considered that most children will be happy to be left after this five-day programme but there is a need for flexibility according to individual children’s progress.
+It is considered that most children will be happy to be left after this five-day timetable but there is a need for flexibility according to individual children’s progress.

 • For their own peace of mind, parents/carers are always welcome to ring to ask about their child during the settling-in period or at any time.